 Another take on Alexia's soprano theme could referencing the nature of dramatic coloratura soprano in classic operas as well.
 Most characters who are written as dramatic coloratura soprano are either tragic, mad, or evil.
 The fact that she and Alfred were "created" brings a tragic fate to both of the twins and their father, as both of the twins succumb to madness.
 This leads to Alexia becoming obsessed with becoming a mighty queen, a queen who is mad and evil.
 This is actually a good reference.

-I came to a realization that the franchise is not just a horror game series, it's progressed similarly to horror movies that have turned into action flicks.
+The franchise is not just a horror game series, it's progressed similarly to horror movies that have turned into action flicks.
 Think about it, the first game was like a B-Movie, it had a sequel that introduced darker elements and a coherent story, later had more emphasis on action, as well as remaking the first game to introduce more continuity to be consistent with the sequels, it's like how Evil Dead progressed, in a way.

 As a whole, the series has moved away from Survival Horror and become more Actionized because as time goes on the characters are better prepared.